gwcorbett143/QLearning/README.md

 Model-free refers to a learning algorithm that doesn't need to learn in an environmnet.
 Another example of a model-free learing is Machine learning as machine learning only learns from data and not in an environment.

 What, if anything, is Q Learning often used for?
 (If you find any cool projects or research relating to Q Learning, feel free to link them to me!)
+Q Learning can be used for bunch of different actions that requires taking the next best action in a given situation.
+A couple examples I found were a trading algorithm and a model that learned how to play doom and get to the next level.